 Nights are for reflection and wondering.
 Questions of where, who, when.
 Somewhere deep inside I must already know these answers, but most nights I choose to dream.

 All this time I thought, you must know me.
 But as with all truths and things that are meant to be seen, it’s in pictures and photos, quotes and poetry.
 She’s there too, in your thoughts of me.
-It’s all there now and now I see.
+It’s all there now.

 Where does it all go once someone moves on?
 The smell of each other’s skin, our scents, the way his and her hair feels when running your fingers through it.
 The dimples and freckles, the way he closes his eyes when you kiss him.
 The way he kisses you on your forehead.
 The way he took care of you, in the ways he knew how.
 Where does it all go when dreams don’t come true?
 Do we forget, erase these memories and replace them with new ones.
 Do they get pushed down, minimized and diminished when someone else comes into our life, and kisses us on the forehead in their own way.